wp-plugins/sideblogging/readme.txt

 = 0.5 =
 * StatusNet integration (include identi.ca)
-* Archive page
 * RSS Feed
+* Archives page

-A more customizable widget is coming...
+* A more customizable widget (RSS, Archives links)
+* Wordpress 3.1 compatibility
+* Use of goo.gl native API
+* Fix a fatal error when another plugin uses OAuth

 = 0.3.1 =
 * Fix a regression in public widget